 - Upgrade the casket lid with a set of hinges, top supports, and latches with a Universal Hardware Kit.

 - Upgrade the interior with an adjustable casket bed.

 - Finish the exterior with a nice oil finish or real milk paint.

 - Upholster your casket by installing a mattress and pillow set along with a casket box liner.

 - Add a theme with a casket overlay.

 Customize your casket with handles

 This plain pine box kit does not include handles.
 There are many different options to choose from.
-Popular options for this casket include thick cotton rope handles, bale handles, and swing bar handles.
+Popular options for this casket include thick cotton rope handles, bale handles, and swing bar handles with wood dowels.